 - Selected events cause a flow to run.
 Flows are made up of a series of states which represent the business logic that needs to be executed.

-- These states can leverage information from other ZIS services such as customer configuration settings, object relationships, and OAuth tokens.
+- These states can leverage information from other ZIS services such as customer configuration settings, object relationships, and API credentials.